SimACo aquarium controller

 Go here for more info

 Automatically fertilize aquarium with liquid fertilizers using peristaltic pumps.
 Four types of liquid fertilizers can be dosed.
 User selects dosing time, dosing amount in mililiters and days at which fertilizers will be dosed.
 Controller automatically calculates the time needed to keep pump activated.
 After dosing fertilizers amount left in containers is calculated.
 Each type of fertilizer can be dosed automatically up to 24 times per day.
-Also manual dosing available: select fertilizer type, dosing amount and press button “Start manual dosing” – fertilizer will be dosed immediately.
+Also manual dosing available: select fertilizer type, dosing amount and press button “Start manual dosing” – dosing will start immediately.
 When fertilizer amount in container will be low, controller will generate alarm – user will know that it is time to refill containers.

 Go here for more info